In Greater Chicago, we look forward to a warm spring and summer after our typically cold and windy winters that bring lots of snow and ice.

 Warm winter problems don’t stop with decreased bloom time.
 Unfortunately.
 They can also lead to a greater risk of common leaf spot diseases, such as apple scab, cedar-apple rust, and anthracnose.

-Fungal or bacterial pathogens – and even pests or mites – can cause leaf spot diseases.
-Spots can range from teeny blemishes to strangely shaped yellow or brownish patches that can cover a majority of leaf tissue.
+Fungal or bacterial pathogens, as well as pests or mites, can cause leaf spot diseases.
+Spots can range from tiny blemishes to oddly shaped, yellow or brownish patches that can cover a significant portion of the leaf tissue.

 These infections can also be more severe, causing early defoliation and several leaf flushes.